huanlin/docsy-fix2/README.md

 This project is built with the following steps:

 1. Copy from the official Docsy Example repository, then clone it into a local directory, e.g. `d:/work/docsy-example-standlone`.
 Let's call it the work folder.
-2. From the work folder, run `'npm install`, remove `node_modules/` from `.gitignore`, then commit and push to GitHub.
+2. From the work folder, run `npm install`, remove `node_modules/` from `.gitignore`, then commit and push to GitHub.
 Without `node_modules` committed to the repo, it won't work in my work environment.
 3. Create a `themes` folder under the work folder.
 4. Download [Docsy](https://github.com/google/docsy) as a ZIP file, and extract files to `themes/docsy` folder.
 Git commit and push.
 5. Download [bootstrap](https://github.com/twbs/bootstrap) as a ZIP file, and extract files to `themes/bootstrap` folder.
 Git commit and push.